mpolinowski/gatsby-starter-personal-blog/content/posts/2017-12-31--securing-elasticsearch-xpack/index.md

 ---
-title: Securing Elasticsearch
+title: Securing Elasticsearch with X-Pack
 subTitle: Elasticsearch doesn't have a basic user authentication - a problem!
 category: "Elasticsearch"
-date: 2016-12-31
+date: 2017-12-31
 cover: photo-11627765794_33a4cf2a0c_o-cover.jpg
 hero: photo-11627765794_33a4cf2a0c_o.png
 ---